HL7/FHIR-ONC-Meds/pages/_includes/pdmp.md

 ##### Profile Interactions:

-* The PDMP Requestor **SHALL** support the FHIR Search interaction for MedicationRequest and MedicationDispense profile.
+* The PDMP Requestor **SHALL** support the FHIR Search interaction for MedicationDispense profile.

-* The PDMP Requestor **SHOULD** support the FHIR Read profile interaction MedicationRequest and MedicationDispense profile.
+* The PDMP Requestor **SHOULD** support the FHIR Read profile interaction for MedicationDispense profile.

 * The PDMP Requestor **MAY** support other FHIR profile interactions.